Dr. Edward Peters

 Awards

-Republic Grammar.
+• Republic Grammar.
 Recite without error the endings of the five major cases of the five declensions, info here; recite without error the endings of the indicative mood for the four conjugations, info here; identify and briefly explain the symbolism of the Roman Republic.
 Token: magnet.

-Roman Missal.
+• Roman Missal.
 Recite without error the Signum crucis, the Kyrie, the Confiteor (Tridentine or New Rite), Sanctus, Pater noster, Agnus Dei, info here.
 Token: =

-Prologue of John.
+• Prologue of John.
 Recite without error the Prologue of John (John I: 1-14), text here.
 Token: Biblical poster.

 Lucan Canticles.
 Recite without error the Magnificat (Lk I: 46-55), text here; the Benedictus (Lk I: 68-79), text here; and the Nunc dimittis (Lk II: 29-32), text here.
 These can be done in any order.
 Token: Image of St. Luke.

 In consultation with its director, I provide 'coaching' for the excellent program "Learn Latin with Dr. David C. Noe".
-This course is complete in itself but some students might find interacting with a 'coach' helpful toward making better use of Ørberg's text, Noe's recorded materials thereon, and their on-line time with him.
+This fee-based course is complete in itself but some participants might find interacting with a 'coach' helpful toward making better use of Ørberg's text, Noe's recorded materials thereon, and their on-line time with him.
+Dr. Noe's discussions of his "Learn Latin" program are: General announcement, here; Program overview, here; and snippet, here.

 The first Ørberg text, Familia Romana, is the only book required for the four modules of Noe's basic program.
-Students ordering it directly from Hackett Publishing will be given a discount code.
+Those ordering it directly from Hackett Publishing will be given a discount code.
 Generally one needs a least a year, and usually more like one-and-a-half to two years, to complete all four modules of the program.
 The book gets a lot of use so consider a hardback copy.
 There are follow-up texts for Ørberg (Familia Romana is called "Vol. I" for a reason!), but by the time students are ready for later volumes they will no longer need program overviews from me.

 There are many independent endorsements of Ørberg's Lingua Latina out there but those from Luke Ranieri (Fellow, Ancient Language Institute), here, and Dr. Nancy Llewellyn (Belmont Abbey College), here, seem especially insightful.